 The system also provides wage replacement when an employee is unable to work or unable to perform the same level of duties as before the accident.
 Employees are eligible to receive up to 2/3 of their average weekly wage up to the maximum set annually by the State.
 Wage replacement is available to those who suffer injuries that result in temporary partial disability or temporary total disability.
 Employees can also file for mileage reimbursement to help cover the cost of travel for treatments related to the injury.

-Each of the different types of benefits are subject to different standards and are payable for varying lengths of time.
+Each of the different types of benefits are subject to different standards and are payable for varying Delaware workers compensation statute of limitations.
 In some cases, commutation of benefits is appropriate.
 Commutation delivers the injured employee a lump sum of money.
 A commutation must be approved by the Industrial Accident Board.
 A skilled workers’ compensation attorney can help employees examine their own unique situation to determine if commutation is appropriate and beneficial.

 What Constitutes a Work-Related Injury or Illness?

 Employees are eligible for any type of work-related injury.
 Any injury related to the job that causes an employee to miss work may qualify, including an old or chronic injury that is aggravated by the job.
 Though the injury most often occurs at the place of employment, this need not be the case.
 Injuries sustained during travel for work, at a job site, or any time an employee is completing a task for work may be considered work-related injuries.

 The skilled Delaware workers' compensation lawyers with the Morris James Personal Injury Group can help determine if your injury is work-related.
 Take a moment to fill out our online contact form for a prompt response from a member of our team.
 We can discuss the details of your case to determine how best to move forward.